-My favorite thing about working with horses is the unique relationships we develop.
+The most addicting aspect of working with horses may be the unique relationships we develop.
 In its rawest form, training a horse is an ever-growing relationship where two individuals build a unified language.
 With this language, horse and rider can understand each other, educate each other, and make or break the relationship itself.

-Because people typically drive the direction of this relationship, it is our job to ask fair questions to the horse, provide encouragement when the horse responds, and maintain an attitude that wills the horse to continue participating.
+Because people typically drive the direction of this relationship, it’s our job to ask the horse fair questions, provide encouragement when the horse responds, and maintain an attitude that wills the horse to continue participating.
 With that, I hold these three horsemanship principles above all else.

 In order to add up to ten, we should always start with 1 + 1.
 Introducing new training concepts to horses can be fun, but it can also be anxiety inducing if we ask too much too quickly.
 I like to think of our aids as a conversation we have with our horse.
 In order to keep the conversation short and sweet, we need to simplify the question.

-For example, if I am taking an baby thoroughbred over a tarp, chances are that he will be hesitant to engage in the game.
+For example, if I am taking a green thoroughbred over a tarp, chances are that he will be hesitant to engage in the game.
 However, if I take the pressure off when he points an ear towards the tarp, stretches his nose to it, or even just stops retreating from it, we have established 1 + 1.
-Now we can build on this language base, even if it is as simple as: ‘Not away from it”.
+Now we can build on this language base, even if it is as simple as, “not away from it”.

 When a horse takes a step on the tarp for the first time, we need to RELEASE.
 We have to relay to him that he has done the right thing, in order to do that, we stop asking.
 If I ask a child- “what’s 1 + 1?” and his answer is 4, I will ask again.
 However, if I ask and his answer is 2, continuing to ask will only keep him searching for different answers.
 Ergo, when the horse answers the question right— let him be!